 By Ben Stocking and Karla Jimenez-Magdaleno

-Tsegay Berthe knew that members of Seattle’s Eritrean community would only be willing to receive the COVID-19 vaccine from someone they trusted.
+Tsegay Berhe knew that members of Seattle’s Eritrean community would only be willing to receive the COVID-19 vaccine from someone they trusted.
 And he knew the perfect place to hold a clinic: The Eritrean Holy Trinity Orthodox Church.

 The church in Northeast Seattle serves as a community hub for Eritreans from across the region.
 Many members are elderly refugees who speak limited English or have trouble accessing transportation.